Ztaoxx/OOP_BlackJack/README.md

 # OOP_BlackJack
-BlackJack createn in python, using simple OOP.
+BlackJack created in python, using simple OOP.